Irwin1985/FoxExtends/README.md

 >
 > Suggestions are welcome!

-This library is part of the VFPX
+This library is part of the [VFPX](https://github.com/VFPX) project.

 ![https://github.com/VFPX](vfpxmember_large.gif)